|Last updated 26 February 2023|

 B-25 Mitchell N9079Z tanker #32 at Phoenix circa

 |Two atmospheric pictures showing the Donaire base at Buckeye AZ in the early 1960s.|

 In the top image a stripped A-26 and Beech 18 can be seen in the background

-N4819E was operational when seen at Buckeye AZ in October
+N4819E was operational at Buckeye AZ in October

 Dothan Aviation Corporation Inc was founded by Hugh W. Wheelless